derekc22/derekc22/README.md

 - High-dimensional data analysis with t-SNE, PCA, and HDBSCAN

 ### 🏗️ Computational Engineering & High-Performance Computing
-- Large-scale structural simulations on HPC platforms using FEA and implicit/explicit solvers
+- Large-scale structural dynamics simulations on HPC platforms using implicit/explicit FEA solvers
 - Nonlinear model development for contact mechanics and interface coupling
 - State-space modeling and validation for shock-isolated mechanical systems
 - Parametric sensitivity studies and workflow automation for simulation pipelines